themostclueless/qeaml.github.io/pages/WindowsRegistry.md

 ## `UTC`

-This registry makes Windows interpret the hardware clock time as UTC rather than local time.
+This registry tweak makes Windows interpret the hardware clock time as UTC rather than local time.
 This is useful if you have a dual-boot setup with Linux, as Linux interprets the hardware clock time as UTC by default.

 Make sure to inspect the registry file you download before applying it.

 Download: [`UTC.reg`][UTC]

+## `DisableFastStartup`

+This registry tweak disables Fast Startup, which helps avoid some issues accessing the boot drive from Linux.
+On an SSD the startup speed even without Fast Startup is still rather fast.

+Make sure to inspect the registry file you download before applying it.

+Download: [`DisableFastStartup.reg`][DisableFastStartup]

 [FastExplorer]: /static/Windows/FastExplorer.reg
 [NoWebSearch]: /static/Windows/NoWebSearch.reg
 [UTC]: /static/Windows/UTC.reg
+[DisableFastStartup]: /static/Windows/DisableFastStartup.reg